Stateware/Dav3i/doc/Fall2015Reccommendations.md

 ###Data Pull

- * If you would like to implement tentative data pulls (which may provide useful later on as the project architecture develops), I reccommend implementing a dynamic programming solution.
+ * If you would like to implement tentative data pulls (which may provide useful later on as the project architecture develops), I recommend implementing a dynamic programming solution.
 That is, pull the full data object, with each country's field in `g_Data.data` set to `null`, then when a country is selected, if the data does not exist, pull for that country.
 This would require minimal effort as far as implementation in the back end.

 ###Refactoring